 What Happens to Unconfirmed Bitcoin Transactions?

-So what happens to those that are simply unconfirmed?
+So what happens to those that are merely unconfirmed?
 Unconfirmed transactions sit in the memory pool until they are confirmed or picked up by miners to be confirmed.
-For the most part, an unconfirmed status simply means that the transaction is waiting to be confirmed.
+For the most part, an unconfirmed status means that the transaction is waiting to be confirmed.
 A transaction is going to offer a transaction fee to help entice miners to pick up the order and get it moving along.

 Moving Unconfirmed Bitcoin Transactions

-Users can also create a new transaction with the same amount but can instead increase the fee which will encourage miners to pick up the higher fee transaction.
+Users can also create a new transaction with the same amount but can instead increase the fee, which will encourage miners to pick up the higher fee transaction.
 This will then cancel the first transaction and then send funds to themselves.
-This is an iffy method at best but it can help you to get your funds faster.
+This is an iffy method at best, but it can help you to get your funds faster.

-With child-pays-for-parent method, you can effectively send out notice of the first transaction but offer a higher fee so that miners are more likely to get the transaction and move forward.
+With the child-pays-for-parent method, you can effectively send out notice of the first transaction but offer a higher fee so that miners are more likely to get the transaction and move forward.
 This is a great way to get your transaction moving without having to do a ton of work.